voltaicio/open_secrets/README.md

 Examples
 --------

-To run the examples:

-1. Create a config.json file in the module root:
+To run the examples, create a config.json file in the module root:

     $ echo '{ "apiKey": "0123456789" }' > config.json

-2. Execute (WARNING: use judiciously because the examples submit live requests that count against your API quota):
+...and then execute (WARNING: use judiciously because the examples submit live requests that count against your API quota):

     $ node examples.js